Azure/azure-sdk-for-python/sdk/metricsadvisor/azure-ai-metricsadvisor/README.md

 ### Add a data feed from a sample or data source

+Metrics Monitor supports connecting different types of data sources.
+Here is a sample to ingest data from SQL Server.

 ```py
 from azure.ai.metricsadvisor import MetricsAdvisorKeyCredential, MetricsAdvisorAdministrationClient
 from azure.ai.metricsadvisor.models import (